This blog was originally posted on January 31st, 2013.

 Unknown

-What I enter and how I enter has changed and evolved over time.
+What I enter and how I enter have changed and evolved.
 I was filling in OEBs (Original Entry Blanks) in 2001.
 I have not seen one in Canada since 2006.
 Then it was straightforward online entry forms.
-Now 50% of the contests I enter are on Facebook.
-I am always trying our new entry methods, new ways to find contests, etc. Out of my ten wins this month, six of them were from Facebook entries and all were online.
-I also enter (and win) a lot of single entry promotions (even odds), short entry period contests (flash, one day, etc.), and locals (open to the Greater Toronto Area).
+Now, 50% of the contests I enter are on Facebook.
+I am always trying out our new entry methods, new ways to find contests, etc. Out of my 10 wins this month, six were from Facebook entries, and all were online.
+I also enter (and win) a lot of single-entry promotions (even odds), short-entry-period contests (flash, one-day, etc.), and locals (open to the Greater Toronto Area).

 Are you evolving or dying?